spitfire55/spitfire55.github.io/_posts/2016-10-08-My-Favorite-Visual-Studio-Code-Shortcuts.md

 `F11` | Step Into
 `F10` | Step Over

 My next post will probably be a comparison of Sublime Text and Visual Studio Code, and why I ultimately settled with VS Code.
-Happy developing!
+Happy coding!